Full name Samit Rohit Patel

 Samit Patel, a hard-hitting middle-order batsman and a more-than-capable slow left-arm bowler, will feel he has been hard done by in a sporadic England career.
 He has had several opportunities to make his mark for England, especially in limited-overs cricket, without ever quite holding down a regular place.
-Thirty-six ODIs with an average of 32, and excellent strike rate of 95, but only one half-century, told of a player whose consistency had not been adorned by big, eye-catching contributions.
+Six Tests without much of an impact and 36 ODIs with an average of 32, and excellent strike rate of 95, but only one half-century, told of a player whose consistency had not been adorned by big, eye-catching contributions.

 Patel has been involved in a permanent attempt to persuade England that his fitness levels are acceptable but he has never entirely managed it, not helped by the fact that the left-arm slows that made him an especially tempting option in Asia turned out to lack the guile to trouble the best players.